Cersei Lannister: Look What You Made Her Do

 At last night’s Westerosi Video Music Awards, Cersei Lannister debuted her new music video, where (as expected) she swore vengeance upon her enemies and refused to move past old grudges.
-Everyone thought it was a little much, but hey, thats Cersei for ya.
+Everyone thought it was a little much, but hey, that’s Cersei for ya.
 Now, a GIF recap.

 Oooooh, look what you made her do.